Philipp Gaßner

-Philipp Gaßner (born 30 August 2003) is a Liechtensteiner footballer who plays for Austrian Regionalliga West club VfB Hohenems and the Liechtenstein national team.
+Philipp Gaßner (born 30 August 2003) is a Liechtensteiner footballer who plays for Austrian Regionalliga West club Dornbirner SV and the Liechtenstein national team.

 Club career

 In June 2022 Gaßner left AKA Vorarlberg and signed his first professional contract with FC Dornbirn 1913 of the Austrian 2.
 Liga.
 The contract was initially a 2-year deal with a club option for another.

 On 6 February 2024, Gaßner moved to VfB Hohenems in Austrian Regionalliga.

+In the summer of 2026, he signed with Dornbirner SV.

 International career

 He is a member of the Liechtenstein national football team, making his debut in a 2022–23 UEFA Nations League match against Latvia on 14 June 2022.
 Gaßner has also made seven appearances for the Liechtenstein U21 to date.